sakaiproject/sakai/sections/xdocs/README.txt

 I.  Building and deploying the application and its shared services

 	The section info tool can be built as either a standalone web application, or as a tool to be embedded in a sakai portal.
+The tool depends on several sakai artifacts, even when building standalone.
+You must therefore build the entire sakai project prior to building the Section Info tool either in embedded or standalone mode.

 	Sakai Embedded
 		Just run 'maven sakai', or build a default (as of Sakai 2.1) sakai